Corporate Governance

 Introduction

-The Board is committed to the principles of good corporate governance and to maintaining high standards and best practice of corporate governance.
-The directors have acted to develop corporate governance practices which are suitable for the size and nature of the Company and which have been directed by the Quoted Companies Alliance Corporate Governance Code (2018 Edition) (the ‘‘QCA Code’’).
 ECR aims to conduct its business in an open, honest and ethical manner.
 The Board is accountable to shareholders for good corporate governance and has adopted the procedures set out below in this regard.

-The directors also note that companies are increasingly encouraged to provide details on their website and in their annual report of the recognised corporate governance code that the Company has decided to apply, how it complies with that QCA Code and, where it departs from this an explanation of the reasons for doing so.
-To the extent that ECR departs from any of the provisions of the QCA Code it will endeavour to provide details on its website or otherwise, and as appropriate.
+The directors also note that companies are increasingly encouraged to provide details on their website and in their annual report of the recognised corporate governance code that the Company has decided to apply, how it complies with that Code and, where it departs from this an explanation of the reasons for doing so.
+To the extent that ECR departs from any of the provisions of the Code it will endeavour to provide details on its website or otherwise, and as appropriate.
 The Chairman is responsible for leading the Board to ensure that ECR has in place the strategy, people, structure and culture to deliver value to shareholders and other stakeholders of the Company over the medium to long term.
 The Board is conscious that the corporate governance environment is constantly evolving and the charters and policies under which it operates its business continue to be monitored and amended from time to time.

 The Board considers that the Company has complied with all of the provisions of the QCA Code including, during the year, carrying out its own assessment of the Board’s performance.
+We undertake annual reviews on our compliance with the QCA Code.

-This statement was reviewed on 13 March 2025 and will be reviewed and updated at least annually.
+This statement was reviewed on 2 March 2026 and will be reviewed and updated at least annually.

 Principle 1

-The Board has set out the vision for ECR for the short to medium term.
+The Board sets out the vision for ECR for the short to medium term.
 The Board is responsible for formulating, reviewing and approving the Company’s strategy, budgets and corporate actions.
 The Company holds Board meetings at least six times each financial year and at various other times, as and when required.
 The Company’s business model and strategy is reviewed and updated on a regular basis and in line with the growth and development of ECR.

 Risk assessment and evaluation is an essential part of the Company’s planning and an important aspect of the Company’s internal control system.
 The Company strives to develop strong working relationships with its partners and suppliers in its various operating locations to manage and mitigate the operational risks.
+The key challenges to the Company’s purpose, business model and strategy and how these will be addressed are detailed on pages 13 to 15 of our Report and Accounts for the year to 30 September 2025.

 Principle 2